izgzhen/iris-coq/ProofMode.md

 The later modality
 ------------------
 - `iNext` : introduce a later by stripping laters from all hypotheses.
-- `iLöb {x1 ... xn} as "IH"` : perform Löb induction by generalizing over the Coq level variables `x1 ... xn` and the entire spatial context.
+- `iLöb (x1 ... xn) as "IH"` : perform Löb induction by generalizing over the Coq level variables `x1 ... xn` and the entire spatial context.

 Rewriting